-In a HUD-supported study, asthmatic children living in homes in which nontrivial mold growth was identified, were randomized into two groups, with one group receiving interventions to address the residential mold/moisture problems.
-The remediation group showed statistically significant reductions in symptom days, symptom score, and acute care visits (Kercsmar et al. 2006).
+Interventions emphasizing the mitigation of mold and moisture problems in the homes of asthmatic children have also been shown to be effective.
+In one HUD-supported study, asthmatic children living in homes in which nontrivial mold growth was identified, were randomized into two groups, with one group receiving interventions to address the residential mold/moisture problems.
+The remediation group showed statistically significant reductions in symptom days, symptom score, and the need for acute care (Kercsmar et al. 2006).
 The mean cost of home interventions was \$3,458 per home, including the cost of addressing lead-based paint hazards.